 In just a few short years, millennials will make up nearly half the workforce.
 By 2030, they'll be 75 percent of it.
-Start strategizing now if you want the best of this generation.
+Start strategizing now and working on some creative recruiting techniques if you want the best of this generation.

 One way to start attracting millennials is to build a coaching culture.
 Millennials have overwhelmingly shown that they're interested in opportunity.
-They don't want to just settle in for the long haul for the next 20 years, they want go know where they're going in the next 2.
+They don't want to just settle in for the long haul for the next 20 years; they want to know where they're going in the next two.